woessmich/ioBroker.weatherflow_udp/README.md

 ## Data and states by weatherflow
 The adapter provides all parameters that are sent over the UDP protocol.
-States are in a tree below the hub and station ID. <b>Caution</b>: When sending data to databases for long term archiving, aliases for the states should be used to not loose the series if a unit needs replacement.
+States are in a tree below the hub and station ID. <b>Caution</b>: When sending data to databases for long term archiving, aliases for the states should be used to not lose the series if a unit needs replacement.
-There are some differences to what the Tempest-App provides, as the App get the already processed data back from weatherflow servers.
+There are some differences to what the Tempest-App provides, as the App gets the already processed data back from weatherflow servers.
 Given sufficient battery power, "device_status" and "obs_st" data and is updated every minute, "rapid_wind" is updated every 3 seconds.
 "evt_precip" and "evt_strike" are only updated (and created) when they happen.
 "hub_status" is updated every 10 seconds.
-THe adapter calculated (see below) values are only created when due.
-This means it might take up to 24h to see everything.
+Values from the station and the adapter calculated (see below) values are only created when received or due for calculation.
+This means it might take up to 24h to see everything, except rain start and lightning strike events, which might take days, weeks, months to appear ;-)

 ## Adapter calculated states
 In addition to the data provided by the system, the adapter calculates some additional data, which all have "adapter calculated" as a name suffix: